Best RPGs In 2023: Diablo 4, Starfield, Final Fantasy 16 And More

 6. The Legend of Zelda: Tears of the Kingdom

 Return to the expansive and enchanting world of Hyrule in The Legend of Zelda: Tears of the Kingdom, the highly acclaimed sequel to The Legend of Zelda: Breath of the Wild.
 Developed by Nintendo, this action-adventure RPG promises to build upon the beloved gameplay and captivating world of its predecessor.
 In Tears of the Kingdom, players, once again, assume the role of Link as he embarks on a new quest filled with exploration, puzzle-solving and epic battles against formidable foes.
-Set in a vast open world, the game offers a seamless blend of exploration, combat and environmental interaction.
 As you venture through new landscapes and dungeons, uncover hidden secrets and harness powerful abilities, you’ll realise you are playing one of the best RPGs of 2023.

 Final Thoughts